Nadine2016/knative/deploy.md

 # Managing application workloads
 {: #application-workloads}

 An *Application* runs your code to serve HTTP requests.
-An Application has a private URL for incoming requests.
+An Application has a URL for incoming requests.
 The number of running instances of an Application are automatically scaled up or down (to zero) based on incoming workload.
 An Application contains one or more *revisions* (revision entities).
 A revision represents an immutable version of the configuration properties of the Application.
 Each update of an application configuration property creates a new revision of the Application.
 {: #shortdesc}

 ## Deploying application workloads